SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.13.
 GaussLorentzGel(Model)**

-Calculates the scattering from a gel structure, typically a physical network.
-It is modeled as a sum of a low-q exponential decay plus a lorentzian at higher q-values.
-It is generally applicable to gel structures.
+Calculates the scattering from a gel structure, but typically a physical rather than chemical network.
+It is modeled as a sum of a low-*q* exponential decay plus a lorentzian at higher *q*-values.

 The returned value is scaled to units of |cm^-1|, absolute scale.

+*2.2.13.1.
+Definition*

-The scattering intensity *I(q)* is calculated as (eqn 5 from the reference):
+The scattering intensity *I(q)* is calculated as (eqn 5 from the reference)

 .. image:: img/image189.JPG

-Uppercase Zeta is the static correlations in the gel, which can be attributed to the "frozen-in" crosslinks of some gels.
-Lowercase zeta is the dynamic correlation length, which can be attributed to the fluctuating polymer chain between crosslinks.
-IG(0) and IL(0) are the scaling factors for each of these structures.
-Your physical system may be different, so think about the interpretation of these parameters.
+|bigzeta| is the length scale of the static correlations in the gel, which can be attributed to the "frozen-in"
+crosslinks. |xi| is the dynamic correlation length, which can be attributed to the fluctuating polymer chains between crosslinks. *I*\ :sub:`G`\ *(0)* and *I*\ :sub:`L`\ *(0)* are the scaling factors for each of these structures. **Think carefully about how**
+**these map to your particular system!**

-Note that the peaked structure at higher q values (from Figure 2 of the reference below) is not reproduced by the model.
-Peaks can be introduced into the model by summing this model with the PeakGauss Model function.
+NB: The peaked structure at higher *q* values (Figure 2 from the reference) is not reproduced by the model.
+Peaks can be introduced into the model by summing this model with the PeakGaussModel_ function.

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF